clemarfolly/fddEMU/README.md

 <br><br>

 **How to use (GUI button interface)**
-* S1: Load Virtual Disk
+* S1: Load Virtual Disk / Change to the parent directory
 * S2: Next
 * S3: Previous
-* S4: Open file selection Menu / Load selected file
+* S4: Open file selection Menu / Load selected file / Enter selected directory
 * S5: Eject selected disk / Cancel loading file
 <br>
 On the main screen, drive 0 "A" and -if enabled- drive 1 "B" are displayed.
 To use any of the functions a drive must first be selected through "S2" or "S3" buttons.<br>